wajidkorkani/Signup-with-google/README.md

 This app starts a small web server with a "Login with Google" button and shows the authenticated user's name, email, and profile picture after successful OAuth.
+# Signup-with-google

+A minimal Flask example that demonstrates signing in with Google using Flask-Dance.

+This app starts a small web server with a "Login with Google" button and shows the authenticated user's name, email, and profile picture after successful OAuth.

+## Live demo

+The app is deployed and available at: http://authflask.pythonanywhere.com

 ## What this repo contains